 - professional practice

-- the Building Professionals Act 2005 and Regulation
+- relevant legislation such as the Building Professionals Act 2005

 - the accreditation scheme

 - the Building Code of Australia and/or relevant Australian Standards.